rosineygp/mkdkr/README.md

 **ATTENTION:** All functions is a **.** It create a beautiful code style like yaml, but indents is not required.

 ```
+....
+Create or return a job name
+      ATTENTION: this is load on $(call .), you probably don't need to use this function.
+      parameters:
+		  <String job_name>		Set a job_name for current job, if it already run, just return the last name.

 ...
 Create a docker container
       parameters:
           <String action> <String image> <Array args>